Citizens for Democracy - Ciudadanos para la Democracia (CPD)

 "The root of corruption is incompetence, for only the incompetent need to be corrupt."

-News update: November 2012: Baleares High Court frustrated by Europen Human Rights laws!
+Baleares High Court angered over Europen Human Rights laws!
 See below

 Corrupción en Mallorca - el video - in Spanish:- http://www.youtube.com/watch?v=Bk6mCmJc2Yw

 Sadly for such a beautiful island, Mallorca is known to be corrupt, and you need to take great care trusting most or perhaps even any of the lawyers or Notaries in Mallorca, or the prosecutors and judges, or even the local planning department to protect your most basic rights - even those honest Spanish professionals will be up against a system that has been twisted to local interests for many years, if not centuries.
 This is the experience of many residents and investors in Mallorca.
-They used to say "the water in Mallorca don't taste like what it oughta!", but now, it seems that the same applies to the local Spanish government, who, as of July 2012, have 5 top politicians in jail for corruption, including shortly the Press state, the ex Presidente, Mr. Matas, who was a senior minister in the current government.
+They used to say "the water in Mallorca don't taste like what it oughta!", but now, it seems that the same applies to the local Spanish government, who, since July 2012, have 6 top politicians in jail for corruption, including again, the ex Presidente of Baleares, Sr. Jaume Matas, who was also a senior minister in the government of the Popular Party.

 We ask, "Why is Mallorca so "different"?
 Have the centuries of isolation and constant threat of attacks from passing ships lead to a fear of the outside world, and a closing of Mallorquin ranks against the "threat" of all things foreign?
 Do they consider "Guiris", as they call northern Europeans, Americans, Australians, New Zealanders and others, as simply more "invaders" or just ripe for the pickings?
 Of course many residents, especially the wealthy, have had a warm initial reception, only to later suffer problems after buying property that was supposedly legal, only to find that for some reason or other previously undisclosed, their dream home is no longer quite legal, and that they can't even repair, rebuild or sell it.